How Contract Staffing Works? A Step-by-Step Guide

 Tap into the professional networks of your own employees to hire new ones.
 Award tangible benefits to the person who made the referral and to the person who got the job to ensure people stay motivated in their referrals.

-Respect the time that an employee puts into getting hold of references if they are working in the company’s favour.
-GoodHire can ensure that every employee referral goes that through a stage of background checks can be accurately verified before they are even considered for screening.
+Respect the time that an employee puts into getting hold of references if they are working in the company’s favor.
+GoodHire can ensure that every employee referral goes through a stage of background checks can be accurately verified before they are even considered for screening.

 4. Create a better candidate experience